 ERP Software: Enterprise Resource Planning

-There are many ERP softwares on the market.
-Capivea helps companies become more efficient with the most powerful ERP solutions.
+There is a wide range of ERP software on the market.
+Captivea helps companies become more efficient with the most powerful ERP solutions.
 All of our ERP software consultants are located in the USA.
+Captivea USA

 What is ERP?